ktwyw/herschel-bulkley-determinant-fit/README_herschel_bulkley.md

 ## License

 MIT (see `LICENSE`).
-The reproduced paper is © Elsevier and is not included; the "Chlorine" data are the Bates & Watts data set as tabulated in the paper.
+The reproduced paper is © Elsevier; the "Chlorine" data are the Bates & Watts data set as tabulated in the paper.